 Who Should Attend

-For more than 39 years, the University of Florida has offered training and continuing education for Florida's Applicators throught the Aquatic Weed Control Short Course.
+For 40 years, the University of Florida has offered training and continuing education for Florida's applicators through the Aquatic Weed Control Short Course.
 The Short Course features leading experts in Aquatic and Upland vegetation management, and is designed to benefit those new to the industry and experienced professionals seeking a comprehensive update.
 You will benefit from attending this program if you:

 - Natural Areas